Why the Big Quit is a leader’s moment for a fresh start

 Smart leaders know that people have deeper concerns than simply whether they have to come into the office or not.
 As Jessica Stillman explains in her story for Inc, “Workers aren’t just looking for higher pay, more time off, or more days at home (though those things would surely help in the short-term),” she writes.
 “They’re actually questioning the whole meaning of the daily grind.”

-Leader will benefit if we see this time as a new beginning.
+Leaders will benefit if we see this time as a new beginning.
 A period where we aren’t primarily concerned with the logistics of work, but as a deeper look at the kind of culture we want to foster, in-house.
 Here are three ways you can identify areas of change in your workplace.

 Assess risk factors for burnout